Skip to main content

 Endpoint 3: GET /getTop3Trails

-Step 1: Modify the GET API route function handler to return the top 3 trails in california based on rating and a 200 status code.
+Step 1: Modify the GET API route function handler to return the top 3 trails in "california" based on rating and a 200 status code.
+The location must be sent as an input parameter from Postman.

 Step 2: Test the route from Postman